olesyapro888/Amazon-reviews-Analysis_cloud-ETL_PySpark_AWS_SQL/README.md

 Screens tables pgAdmin
 ### `- Bias of Vine Reviews`

-The result of the Bias of Vine Reviews can be found in the [Bias of Vine Reviews](./Vine_Review_Analysis.ipynb) file.
+The result of the Bias of Vine Reviews can be found in the [Vine_Review_Analysis](./Vine_Review_Analysis.ipynb) file.

-According to the result of the Bias of Vine Reviews the number of Vine reviews is _____ and non-Vine reviews is )___
+According to the result of the Bias of Vine Reviews the number of Vine reviews is 18 and non-Vine reviews is ) 7652.

-screen
+screen 1

-Additionally, "5-star Vine" reviews  and How many "5-star non-Vine" reviews are ___ and respectively.
+Additionally, "5-star Vine" reviews and How many "5-star non-Vine" reviews are 9 and 4376 respectively.

-Screen
+Screen 2

-Also, the percentage of "5 star Vine" reviews is _____.
-And, the percentage of "5 star non-Vine" reviews is
+Also, the percentage of "5 star Vine" reviews is 0.1%.
+And, the percentage of "5 star non-Vine" reviews is 57.1%.

-Screen
+Screen 3

 ## `The Amazon Vine Analysis Summary`

-According to the result of the Bias of Vine Reviews there not is any positivity bias for reviews in the Vine program.
+According to the result of the Bias of Vine Reviews there is not any positivity bias for reviews in the Vine program or there is a

-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.
+The results of the analysis shows small paid part of reviews.
+Additionally, even the count of "5-star paid of all paid" is 50% and that is less then "5-star unpaid of all unpaid" by 7.2% it can be regarded as Bias of Vine Reviews.

+screen 4

+But, repeatedly paid reviews are small part of all reviews (0.2%), so there is not any positivity bias for Vine reviews.